dustinpfister/blog_posts/_posts/nodejs-json.md

 layout: post
 categories: node.js
 id: 477
-updated: 2019-06-13 12:30:09
+updated: 2019-06-13 12:32:01
-version: 1.5
+version: 1.6
 ---

 In nodejs json is often used as the standard data serialization language of choice for most applications.
-There are alternatives such as yaml, but for this post I will be goijg over some of the basics of json in node.js.
+There are alternatives to json such as yaml, but for this post I will be going over some of the basics of json in node.js as a way of handing data serialization and config files.

 <!-- more -->